 A stiff breeze was the order of the day for this spring re-visit to the beach at Aberdeen.
 Pittodrie, the home of Aberdeen Football Club, sits just behind the beach.
 On this occasion, a line of rig support vessels were waiting to seek safe harbour, as a storm approached.
-There’s always something interesting to see here, from marine traffic, through a rich cultural heritage to a thriving international business hub, not to mention nearby championship golf courses.
+There’s always something interesting to see here, from marine traffic, through the rich cultural heritage to its status as a thriving international business hub, not to mention the nearby championship golf courses.

 The sheer joy of the beach for Beth.